Nonadiabatic transitions in non-Hermitian $\mathcal{PT}$-symmetric two-level systems: Nonadiabatic transitions

 when $|x|\rightarrow\infty$, where

 The signs $\pm$ correspond to the argument of $x$ in the ranges $-\frac{1}{2}\pi<\arg(x)<\frac{3}{2}\pi$ and $-\frac{3}{2}\pi<\arg(x)\leq-\frac{1}{2}\pi$, respectively.

-Our target is to employ the asymptotic behaviors of $M$ functions to analyze the asymptotic behaviors of $\Psi$.
+Now let us discuss the leading order terms for the asymptotic behaviors of the generic solutions in Eqs.~(\ref{eq:G_solutions}).
 From Eqs.~(\ref{eq:y1}) and (\ref{eq:y2}), we can find $y_{1}$ and $y_{2}$ involves different coefficients $a$ and $b$, but the same argument $x=z^2/2$ appearing in Eq.~(\ref{eq:M_symp}).
 Since $\arg(z^2/2)=-\pi/2$, we always need take $-$ sign in Eq.~(\ref{eq:M_symp}).
-The leading order terms of $y$ functions are mainly determined by the magnitudes of $-a$ and $(a-b)$, since only the zero-order terms of the expansion series in Eq.~(\ref{eq:M_symp}) needs to be considered.
+The leading order terms of $y$ functions are determined by the magnitudes of $-a$ and $(a-b)$, since only the zero-order terms of the expansion series in Eq.~(\ref{eq:M_symp}) needs to be considered.
 The values of $-a$ and $(a-b)$ are listed in Tab.~\ref{tab:a_b}.
 It's shown that, for $y_{11}$ and $y_{12}$ ($y_{21}$ and $y_{22}$), the first terms with power $-a$ (the second terms with power $(a-b)$) in Eq.~(\ref{eq:M_symp}) are dominant.
-Relative to $y_{11}$ and $y_{21}$, although $y_{12}$ and $y_{22}$ have additional $x$ before the $M$ function from Eqs~(\ref{eq:y1}) and (\ref{eq:y2}), they are counteracted by the real part of $-a$ and $(a-b)$.
-Therefore, the asymptotic behaviors of $y$ functions are all proportional zero-order term of $z$, which are given by
+Relative to $y_{11}$ and $y_{21}$, although $y_{12}$ and $y_{22}$ have additional $x$ argument before the $M$ function from Eqs~(\ref{eq:y1}) and (\ref{eq:y2}), they are counteracted by the real part of $-a$ and $(a-b)$.
+Therefore, the asymptotic behaviors of $y$ functions are all proportional zero-order term of $z$, which are given by \begin{widetext}